Pungyeon/clean-go-article/proposal.md

 This method works for all values default to `nil`: slices, interfaces, maps, channels etc. and is a good way of prioritising safety, without annoying the users of our package, by denying them access to the different properties of our structures.

 ### Pointers in Go
 Pointers in go are rather a large topic.
 They are a very big part of working with the language, so much so, that it is essentially impossible to write go, without some knowledge of pointers and their workings in go.
-Pointers in themselves are a large topic, so I will refrain from explaining them in detail, but rather just explain their quirks and how to handle these quirks in go.
+I will not go into detail, of the inner workings of Pointers in go in this article.
+Instead, we will focus on their quirks and how to handle them in go.

 Pointers add complexity, however, as mentioned, it's almost impossible to avoid them when writing go.
 Therefore, it is important to understand how to use pointers, without adding unecessary complexity and thereby keeping your codebase clean.
 Without restraining oneself, the incorrect use of pointers can introduce nasty side-effects, introducing bugs that are particularly difficult to debug.
-Of course, when sticking the basic principles in the first part of this article, we limit our exposure of introducing this complexity, but pointers are a particular case, which can still undo all of our previous hard work to make our code clean.
+Of course, when sticking to the basic principles of writing clean code, introduced in the first part of this article, we limit our exposure of introducing this complexity, but pointers are a particular case, which can still undo all of our previous hard work, of making our code clean.

 #### Pointer Mutability
 I have already used the word mutability more than once in this article, as a negative.
-I will keep doing this, in hope that it become indoctrinating in your mind.
 Mutability is obviously not a clear-cut bad thing and I am by no means an advocate for writing 100% pure functional programs.
 Mutability is a powerful tool, but we should really only ever use it, when it's necessary.
 Let's have a look at a code example illustrating why:

 ```go
 func (store *UserStore) Insert(user *User) error {